 The tips here are similar to the previous ones I’ve shared, but the difference mainly is in the product selection.

 Wash Your Face With a Gentle Soap

-Product selection is very important here.
-When choosing a facial wash, choose something that is specifically labelled “For Sensitive Skin”.
+Product selection is critical here.
+When choosing a facial wash, choose something that is specifically labeled “For Sensitive Skin.”
 Avoid products that contain any alcohol or detergent.

 These products do not have harsh chemicals or dyes that could potentially cause irritation.
 Products like Cetaphil are good products to use because of their low pH level content – it will not strip our skin’s natural moisture.

 This does not mean disposable blades can’t be effective, but this has to do more with the accumulative cost of buying new ones over time.
 A dull blade is a sensitive skin’s worst enemy.

 Remember that I mentioned earlier in this article about replacing disposable blades after 5 to 10 uses?
 If you have sensitive skin, cut that number down to every two uses – if you’re using something high-end like a Gillette that will really hurt your wallet.